 This happens primarily because of the tilt of the Earth’s axis.
 A secondary but another contributing factor to this discrepancy between clock noon and sun noon comes from the Earth’s elliptical – oblong – orbit around the sun.
 Earth’s orbit is not a perfect circle, and the closer we are to the sun, the faster we move in our orbit.

 Our closest point to the sun – or perihelion – comes in early January.
 So, we are moving fastest in orbit around now, slightly faster than our average speed of about 19 miles per second (30 km per second).
 The discrepancy between sun time and clock time is greater around the December solstice than the June solstice because we’re nearer the sun at this time of year.

 Yes!
 The precise date of the earliest sunset depends on your latitude.
 At mid-northern latitudes, it comes in early December each year.
 At northern temperate latitudes farther north – such as in Canada and Alaska – the year’s earliest sunset comes around mid-December.
 Close to the Arctic Circle, the earliest sunset and the December solstice occur on or near the same day.

 By the way, the latest sunrise doesn’t come on the solstice either.
 From mid-northern latitudes, the latest sunrise comes in early January.

 The exact dates vary, but the sequence is always the same: earliest sunset in early December, shortest day on the solstice around December 22, latest sunrise in early January.

 And so the cycle continues.

-Bottom line: In 2018, the December solstice comes on December 21 at 4:23 p.m.
-CST.
-That’s December 21 at 22:23 UTC.
+Bottom line: The 2024 December solstice takes place on December 21, at 9:21 UTC.
 It marks the Northern Hemisphere’s shortest day (first day of winter) and Southern Hemisphere’s longest day (first day of summer).
-Happy solstice, everyone!
+Happy solstice to all!